openedx/edx-documentation/en_us/install_operations/source/platform_releases/ginkgo.rst

 Upgrading Django Oscar
 =========================

-The Gingko release of Open edX upgrades Django Oscar to version 1.4.
+The Ginkgo release of Open edX upgrades Django Oscar to version 1.4.
 If you have an existing installation of Open edX with the E-Commerce service, follow these steps to upgrade your Django Oscar installation.